cosmos72/stmx/README.md

 - `TMAP` is a transactional sorted map, backed by a red-black tree.
-  It is created with `(make-instance 'tmap :pred compare-function)` where `compare-function` must be a function accepting two arguments, key1 and key2, and returning t if key1 is smaller that key2.
-Typical values for `compare-function` are `#'<` and the faster `#'fixnum<` or, for string keys, `#'string<`
+  It is created with `(make-instance 'tmap :pred compare-function)` where COMPARE-FUNCTION must be a function accepting two arguments, KEY1 and KEY2, and returning t if KEY1 is smaller that KEY2.
+Typical values for COMPARE-FUNCTION are `#'<` and the faster `#'fixnum<` or, for string keys, `#'string<`

   Methods: `BMAP-PRED` `BMAP-COUNT` `BMAP-EMPTY?` `CLEAR-BMAP`